bhavye-thakkar/Bhavye-Thakkar/README.md

 <br>

-Hi, I'm [Bhavye Thakkar], a Software developer 👨🏻‍💻 from India.
+Hi, I'm Bhavye Thakkar, a Software developer 👨🏻‍💻 from India.
 I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff.

 <br>